kflog-project/KFLog/README.md

+KFLog
-KFLog a flight planning and analysis software for Gliders running under Linux
+A flight planning and analysis software for Gliders running under Linux
 =====

 KFLog is a flight planning and post flight analysis application running on a